 • Note: If you have stored the file on a network location and are experiencing difficulty accessing that specific location or network drive, it is advised to contact IT professionals immediately for assistance.

-When you want to open a company and it says Pervasive needs to restart, and you get an error “Your company did not open when you click OK on the login prompt.
+When you want to open a company, it says Pervasive needs to restart, and you get an error “Your company did not open when you click OK on the login prompt.
 You have to restart Actian to fix this.
 The process is listed below:

 • Verify that Sage is turned off on all computers